-Splice recently worked with Facebook to audit the media landscape in Australia and New Zealand to understand what it would take for media startups to grow and thrive in the next 2-3 years.
+We also worked with Facebook to audit the media landscape in Australia and New Zealand to understand what it would take for media startups to grow and thrive in the next 2-3 years.
 We spoke with almost forty media companies about the way they approached their market, their products, their users, and their ideas for the future.
-Look out for a report on that soon.

 If you’d like to commission Splice for a research project, get in touch.